natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5A%20(China).md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** 2 x 20 mm M39A2 cannons, nose-mounted (280 rpg = 560 total)
+* 2 x 20 mm M39A2 cannons, nose-mounted (280 rpg = 560 total)
-** 2 x 20 mm M39A2 cannons + 60 x countermeasures
+* 60 x countermeasures

 The F-5 can make short work of enemy jet fighters thanks to its fairly accurate cannons, the generous amount of rounds and the directional controllability of the aircraft.
 The two nose-mounted autocannons are not as fast-firing as many of the top-rank vehicles like the [[M61 (20 mm)|M61 Vulcan]] on Phantoms or the [[GSh-23L_(23_mm)|GSh-23L]] on MiG-21s.
 However, the M39A2 cannon shells are of similar nature to the M61, so the same effect on enemy targets can be expected if the shots land onto target.
-One benefit of the lower rate of fire is the longer time of firing available to a F-5A pilot.
+One benefit of the lower rate of fire is the longer time of firing available to an F-5A pilot.
 So if the pilot aims carefully, the F-5A can deliver devastating effects with their 20 mm M39A2 for a longer period of time.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}